chongzhe/opendj/opendj/README.md

 If you choose not to mount a persistent volume OpenDJ will start OK - but you will lose your data when the container (and assoicated volume) is removed.

 # Bootstrapping the configuration

-When the image comes up, it looks for a backend database and config under /opt/opendj/data
+When the image comes up, it looks for a backend database and configuration under /opt/opendj/data

-If no database exists, it looks under /opt/opendj/boosttrap and runs setup.sh
+If no database exists, the script /opt/opendj/bootstrap/setup.sh will be run.
+The default script can be overridden by setting the environment variable BOOTSTRAP to point to the script name, and/or by mounting a volume on top of /opt/opendj/bootstrap/ that contains a setup.sh script.

-The default setup.sh creates a sampple back end.
-For a more complex configuration, mount your own custom setup.sh on bootstrap.
+The default setup.sh creates a sample back end.
+For a more complex /configuration, mount your own custom setup.sh on bootstrap.

-An example is provided in the cts/ directory along with a sample docker-compose file.
-This example create a fairly complex backend and sets custom java properties.
+A couple of examples are provided under the bootstrap directory:

+* bootstrap/cts/  - configures DJ for an OpenAM CTS server
+* bootstrap/replica - sets up a master and a replica server.
+See dj-replica.yml
+for an example of how to invoke this with docker compose.

 # TODO:
 - Get password from mounted secret volume
-- Setup replication with second server
-- Set env vars for config (server hostname, )